fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 is probably not the most readable configuration format on earth.
 Coming from a Symfony background, you could have written all the files in the YAML format.
 But you can also decouple the service definitions from their configuration.
-As you can import files form other ones, you can define services in a `services.xml` file, and store the related configuration in a `parameters.xml` one.
+As you can import files from other ones, you can define services in a `services.xml` file, and store the related configuration in a `parameters.xml` one.
 You can also define parameters in a YAML file (`parameters.yml`).
-Eventually, there is a last built-in INI loader that is able to read parameters from a standard INI file:
+Finally, there is a built-in INI loader that is able to read parameters from a standard INI file:

     [xml]